DIN Calculator - How to Adjust Ski Bindings?

 - boot sole length - measured from the toe to the heel of your boot.
 You can switch freely between the units or use the length converter.

 Other than some final ski refurbishment, you're ready to ride.
-Hit the slopes, and relax in an evening with a glass of warm wine or a cup of hot chocolate.
+Hit the slopes, and relax in the evening with a glass of warm wine or a cup of hot chocolate.